-Note that SRTM-3 elevation data, unlike older USGS data, extends beyond the borders of the United States.
+Note that SRTM elevation data, unlike older 3-arc second USGS data, extends beyond the borders of the United States.
 Therefore, HAAT results may not be in full compliance with FCC Part 73.313(d) in areas along the borders of the United States if the SDF files used by SPLAT! are SRTM-derived.